JaylaL008/WHSTechNotes/journal.md

 # March 23, 2026
 One upset would be that Iowa defeated Florida.
 It was expected that a No.1 seed is expected to go far in the tournament and florida was the champion, but Iowa shocked everyone with a three pointer and won.
 I think it's hard for computers to predict pressure/ injuries.
 Predictions can still be wrong because its a guess. the computer would struggle to account for the unpredictihble factors of the game.
 To fix it, I would need to use advanced stats and not basic ones.

+# April 9, 2026
+The AI has had no biological data.
+Humans can say that the new model of "Human recklessness" is based on 50 year old history.
+To complete the mission, it needs live data to calibrate its systems.
+The humans can argue that existing isnt surviving.

+Advanced AI would understand that the systems without new input would tend toward entropy.
+The humans can say that their recklessness is a source of procedural generation.
+If they kept the humans contained, it the AI would've created a closed ecosystem.
+Thats a way to introduce the necessary randomness to keep the plant ecosystem from messing up.
+# April 13, 2026
+The Artemis mission used upgraded space shuttle era tech.
+The rocket's large fuel tanks are built using advanced friction stir welding.
+The faced several tech issues.
+It would range from heat shield erosion to system leaks.
+Its important for them to fix these issues because they affect the crew directly and will prevent them from having any further issues.